Will-D-M/monster_shop_1911/README.md

 As a registered user
 When I visit an order's show page
-I see a button or link to cancel the order only if the order is still pending When I click the cancel button for an order, the following happens:
+I see a button or link to cancel the order
+When I click the cancel button for an order, the following happens:
 - Each row in the "order items" table is given a status of "unfulfilled"
 - The order itself is given a status of "cancelled"